Explaining HPA 2022: Credentialing (CR)

 Veronica Locke, MHSA

-Veronica Locke is a consultant for The Mihalik Group, providing healthcare-related consulting services.
+Veronica Locke, MHSA is a process consultant with the Health Care Service Corporation (HCSC) in Dallas, Texas.
+Prior to joining HCSC, Veronica was a consultant for The Mihalik Group, providing healthcare-related consulting services.
 Her areas of expertise include quality assessment and improvement; credentialing; delegation; disease management accreditation/certification; population health management; multicultural health care.

 Veronica is the former Senior Manager of Accreditation Policy for the National Committee for Quality Assurance.
 She was actively involved in the development and maintenance of the standards and guidelines of NCQA's Accreditation and Certification programs, specifically Health Plan, Disease Management and Multicultural Health Care Distinction programs.
 As a member of the Policy team, one of her major responsibilities was to serve as a content champion when providing policy clarifications and trainings internally and externally.